-David Alicea is a professional cigar broker and has worked in the industry for many years.
+David Alicea is a professional cigar broker and has worked in the industry for over a decade.
 14 years ago, David was hanging out with a co- worker at the time who liked cigars.
 He suggested the Padron 2000 natural robust size to smoke, and although David had no idea what to do with the cigars, he loved the experience and set himself to learning as much as possible about cigars.

 That road has provided a lot of new experiences, flavors, and aromas.
-Opus x, Padron, Davidoff Millenium, Don Carlos, Rocky Patel 1992 vintage, Don Pepin blue label, Tatuaje Black, to name a few!
-After a few years the tobacco industry, David decided he needed to go back to my true passion which is art.
+Opus X, Padron, Davidoff Millenium, Don Carlos, Rocky Patel 1992 vintage, Don Pepin Blue Label, Tatuaje Black, to name a few.
+After a few years the tobacco industry, David decided he needed to go back to his true passion which is art.
 But he still enjoys meeting new people, hearing stories and most of all smoking.

 Christian offers a perspective of cigars ranging from vintage pre-embargo smokes, hard to find cigars as well as current releases.
 His 16+ years of smoking and love of travel have taken him on cigar journeys here and abroad.
 From smoking HERF’s in friends backyards to smoking Montecristo #2’s on the terrace of the Hungarian Palace Hotel in Lido Italy, Christian takes the “everyman” approach to cigar smoking being it all about taste and enjoyment of where you are or who you are with.

 Christian’s passions also span the world of fine wines, foods and spirits.
 From Bourbons to Bordeaux Christian has had the opportunity to taste various vintages and bottlings.
-As a member of the American Sommelier Association Christian has had the pleasure of attending wine seminars as well as visiting several wine countries on his vacations.
 These things as well as dining at various Michelin stared restaurants demonstrate his motto that “Taste IS life”.